maryclare/atsa/index.md

   - [Homework 8](https://maryclare.github.io/atsa/content/homework/hw_8.pdf) has been posted.
 * Friday, 4/18/19
   - [Lab 10 material](https://github.com/maryclare/atsa/tree/master/content/labs/lab10) from Friday 4/17/19 is online.
-  - I have extended the final homework (Homework 8) deadline to Tuesday 4/30/19 because we haven't quite covered enough new material to have a final homework assisgment due next week.
+  - I have extended the final homework (Homework 8) deadline to Wednesday 4/31/19 because we haven't quite covered enough new material to have a final homework assisgment due next week.
   - I have decided *not* to move the final exam.
 It will be as scheduled, during lab on Friday 5/3/19.
   - I have moved the final project deadline to Thursday, 5/9/19 by 11:59pm.
   - The additional code for working with [state-space models](https://maryclare.github.io/atsa/code/code_9.R) that was presented in class Thursday has been posted.